boucadair/ipfix-tcpoptions-and-v6eh/draft-boucadair-opsawg-ipfix-tcpo-v6eh.md

 ## tcpOptionsFull Information Element {#sec-tcpfull}

-This section specifies a new Information Elements to cover the full TCP options range.
+This section specifies a new Information Element to cover the full TCP options range.

 Name:
 : tcpOptionsFull

 ElementID:
-: TBD2
+: TBD3

 Description:
 : TCP options in packets of this Flow.
 The information is encoded